 Schedule a Free Consultation With An Oakland Wrongful Death Attorney

 We will listen to your story and answer your questions.
-Then, we will explain your rights under California law and identify the legal steps necessary to seek the recovery permitted for your documented losses.
-Our legal team provides the professional advocacy required to navigate the complexities of your claim and pursue the result allowed by the specific facts of your case.
+Then, we will explain your rights under California law and outline the legal steps that may be available based on the facts of your case.
+Our legal team provides the professional advocacy required to navigate the complexities of your claim and pursue recovery permitted under California law.

 Our Oakland Office